BetonQuest/BetonQuest/docs/Learn-Beton/Configuration.md

 # Configuration

-The configuration of BetonQuest is done mainly in _config.yml_ file.
+The configuration of BetonQuest is mainly done in the `config.yml` file.
 All of its options are described on this page.
-There is also additional information about backups, updates and how to revert changes that you made to the config.
+There is also additional information about backups, updates and database transfers.
-If you don't understand some options yet just keep their default values.
+If you fail to understand options just keep their default values.
 You can always change them when you have gained a more complete understanding of this plugin.

 ## Config Options

 !!! warning
-    Do not touch "version" option!
-It may corrupt your files!
+    **Do not touch `version:` option!
+It may corrupt your files!**

 ### MySQL Database

+#### Setup

 In order to use a MySQL Database for saving all the data you need to fill out the mysql config section.
 ``` YAML linenums="1"